-I appreciate that this creamy garlic salmon tortellini is one of the most lazy recipes that I have published for ages, but it is still delicious, and just because something is low on effort it does not mean that it cannot taste great surely?
+I appreciate that this creamy garlic salmon pasta is one of the most lazy recipes that I have published for ages, but it is still delicious, and just because something is low on effort it does not mean that it cannot taste great surely?

 I try to keep a well stocked freezer for precisely these situations – I reckon that I can make several good meals from the contents of my freezer and cupboard at any one time.
 Frozen food is often fresher than fresh – due to the speed at which it goes from being caught, picked or harvested to frozen.
 This is especially true of fish, which is at its absolute best the fresher it is, which for most consumers will be frozen.

 Last year I had a voyage on a frozen at sea fishing boat, and the speed at which the fish are caught, prepared and then frozen is truly astonishing.
 The fish come out of the sea and are immediately sent to the on-board factory to be gutted, filleted, packed and blast frozen.
 Unless you catch it yourself, and cook it on the boat, you cannot get fresher than that.
 If you think about the journey that fresh fish takes to reach a supermarket, from boat, to local fish market, to packaging plant, to shop to you, it is easily going to be two days old by the time it gets into your kitchen.
 There is a reason that the majority of, at least inland, fish and chip shops in the UK use frozen at sea fish – that the freshness and the quality are simply better.